The Flask Mega-Tutorial Part V: User Logins

 # ...

 Right after the user is logged in by calling Flask-Login's login_user() function, the value of the next query string argument is obtained.
 Flask provides a request variable that contains all the information that the client sent with the request.
 In particular, the request.args attribute exposes the contents of the query string in a friendly dictionary format.
-There are actually three possible cases that need to be considered to determine where to redirect after a successful login:
+There are actually three possible cases that need to be considered to determine where to redirect to after a successful login:

 • If the login URL does not have a next argument, then the user is redirected to the index page.